-The National Institute for Health Research (NIHR) is inviting applications to better understand and manage the health and social care consequences of the global COVID-19 pandemic beyond the acute phase.
+The NIHR is inviting applications to better understand and manage the health and social care consequences of the global COVID-19 pandemic beyond the acute phase.
 This call is an important part of NIHR’s response to provide high-quality and timely evidence to support system recovery and learning, specifically on health outcomes, public health, social care and health service delivery across the UK and to mitigate the impact of subsequent phases and aftermath.
 Given that this opportunity is for timely proposals, grants are expected to start within four weeks of award notification.

 This is a UK-wide call involving all NIHR programmes with applications eligible from any UK-based institution regardless of the usual funding arrangements in relation to the Devolved Administrations.
 However, usual funding arrangements still apply to the NIHR Policy Research programme and NIHR Fellowships programme.

 We welcome applications which involve investigators spanning a range of specialties and scientific disciplines that are in the remit of one or more of the participating research programmes.

 Applications should be co-produced with service commissioners, providers and service users wherever appropriate to better ensure findings are of immediate utility in policy and practice.
 Applicants may wish to consult the NIHR guidance on co-producing research

 Applicants are encouraged to study populations with a high disease burden and which have been historically under served by NIHR research activity.
 Special consideration should be given to inclusion of ethnic and socio-economic groups that appear to be at higher risk of COVID-19.